guardian/consent-management-platform/README.md

 ### CMP UI

-The library exports The Guardian's CMP as a React component that can easily be imported into your React applications as well as a `shouldShow` function that indicats whether the user should be shown the CMP.
+The library exports The Guardian's CMP as a React component that can easily be imported into your React applications as well as a `shouldShow` function that indicates whether the user should be shown the CMP.

 #### shouldShow